Benefits of walking for weight loss – How to burn fat safely?

 And that is the focus of today’s article: the benefits of walking to lose weight and stay healthy.

-Most people don’t consider walking an effective way to burn fat and regulate body weight.
+Most people don’t see walking as an effective way to burn fat and regulate body weight.

 I used to think that going to the gym was the best strategy, since walking on the street or in the park was easy and not enough to eliminate too many calories.